SOCIAL JUSTICE STATEMENT 2021-2022:

 The Bishops’ Social Justice Statement 2021-22: Cry of the Earth, Cry of the Poor, affirms that “we human beings need a change of heart, mind, and behaviour”.
 It draws from Scripture, from the theological tradition, from Catholic Social Teaching, and from the wisdom of the world, including the insights of the First Nations.

-To download the Statement and for further resources and information regarding the Social Justice Statement, visit the Australian Catholic Social Justice council website.
+To download the Statement and for further resources and information regarding the Social Justice Statement, visit the Australian Catholic Social Justice Council website.

 A BALLARAT RESPONSE TO THE